MarcSkovMadsen/awesome-analytics-apps-template/README.md

 export PYTHONPATH=/path/to/project
 ```

-Here is a list of references for setting the PYTHONPATH
+There are many other ways to set environment variable and they depend on your workflow and use case.

 - [VS Code](https://code.visualstudio.com/docs/python/environments#:~:text=pythonPath%20manually%20inside%20your%20User,Settings%2C%20with%20the%20appropriate%20interpreter)
 - [PyCharm](https://stackoverflow.com/questions/17198319/how-to-configure-custom-pythonpath-with-vm-and-pycharm)
-- [Spyder](https://docs.spyder-ide.org/current/projects.html): The root of your project is automatically added.
+- [Spyder](https://docs.spyder-ide.org/current/projects.html): Nothing to do.
+The root of your project is automatically added.

 ## Test the installation